 Tip: Take it to the next level!
 Try topping this pulled pork with homemade healthy coleslaw, pickled red onions, or pickled radishes.
 Make super crispy air fryer French fries to serve with the pulled pork sandwiches.

-- in BBQ chicken burrito bowls (instead of the chicken).
+- Add it to BBQ chicken burrito bowls (instead of the chicken).

 For the Rub: